 Friend: “The YNS are getting bold this summer.”

-You: “They stay doing the most!”
+You: “They keep doing the most!”

 Funny or Meme Reply